Jack Rogers (minister)

 Jack Bartlett Rogers (January 23, 1934 – July 14, 2016) was a Presbyterian minister and theologian.
 He taught at Westminster College, Pennsylvania, at Fuller Theological Seminary, and at San Francisco Theological Seminary.
 He also served as moderator of the 213th General Assembly of the Presbyterian Church (USA).

+He pursued an undergraduate degree in philosophy at the University of Nebraska, where he was taught by O.K.
+Bouwsma.

 Publications

 Worldcat lists 48 published works by Rogers.
 Among them are: